Kevin Sullivan (runner): Personal life

-Athletic career
+Athletics career

-Sullivan competed in 1000 metre, 1500 metre, and mile events and represented Canada.
+Sullivan competed in 1000 metres, 1500 metres, and mile events and represented Canada.
 His personal best times are 3:31.71 for the 1500 (set in June 2000) and 3:50.36 for the mile.
 He is the former Canadian record-holder for the indoor 3000 m, 7:40.17 (set February 9, 2007).
 His best Olympic showing is a fifth-place finish at Sydney.
 In 2005, he left his longtime Michigan coach, Ron Warhurst, to train under the coaching of Juli Henner.
-In the 2008 Summer Olympics, Sullivan reached the semi-finals of the 1500 metre but failed to qualify for the final.
+In the 2008 Summer Olympics, Sullivan reached the semi-finals of the 1500 metres but failed to qualify for the final.
 Sullivan was also a torchbearer for the 2010 Winter Olympics, carrying the torch into Brantford.

 Sullivan was an assistant coach at Michigan in the early 2000s.
 He was a volunteer assistant coach at the University of Illinois at Urbana-Champaign and a coach at Florida State University.

 Sullivan has been named one of the greatest Canadian distance runners of all time, concerning his placings in international competition, having competed at 3 Olympic Games, 22 World Championships (outdoors, indoors, and cross country), and still holding 4 Canadian track and field records including 3 outdoor and 1 indoor.

 Personal bests

-Coach
+Coaching career

 Sullivan is the men's distance & cross country head coach at University of Michigan.
 In his first year, the Michigan Wolverines qualified for the NCAA Division 1 Cross Country Championships under his leadership.
 Kevin took this position in 2014, after years of successful coaching at Florida State University where he assisted his wife coaching the women's distance team.
 Kevin also coached at University of Illinois at Urbana-Champaign.